 Flores’ homer leads Dos Laredos to 5-4 win over Leon

-NUEVO LAREDO, Mexico (AP) -- Luis Flores hit a three-run home run in the second inning, leading the Tecolotes de los Dos Laredos to a 5-4 win over the Bravos de Leon on Friday.
+NUEVO LAREDO, Mexico (AP) -- Rudy Flores hit a two-run homer in the sixth inning, leading the Tecolotes de los Dos Laredos to a 5-4 win over the Bravos de Leon on Sunday.
+The Tecolotes swept the three-game series with the win.

-The home run by Flores scored Balbino Fuenmayor and Rudy Flores to give the Tecolotes a 3-0 lead.
+The home run by Flores, part of a three-run inning, gave the Tecolotes a 4-3 lead before Beder Gutierrez hit an RBI single later in the inning.

-Trailing 4-2, the Bravos tied the game in the seventh inning when Marco Jaime scored on a forceout and Cedric Hunter scored on a groundout.

-The Tecolotes took the lead for good in the eighth when Johnny Davis hit a sacrifice fly, scoring Juan Martinez.
+In the top of the seventh, Leon cut into the deficit on an error that scored Luis Medina.

-Francisco Del Rosario (5-6) got the win with a scoreless inning in relief while Norman Elenes (1-6) took the loss in the Mexican League game.
+Starter Luke Heimlich (6-6) got the win while Nicolas Heredia (2-1) took the loss in relief in the Mexican League game.

-The Bravos left some scoring opportunities on the table, stranding 12 baserunners in the loss.

 Comments